Skip to main content

 Technical Analysis

-This vulnerability affects the D-Link DIR-605L router firmware version 2.13B01.
-The issue lies in the formSetDDNS function within the POST request handler, specifically in handling the curTime argument.
-Improper input validation allows a remote attacker to cause a buffer overflow, potentially leading to arbitrary code execution or denial of service.
-The vulnerability has a CVSS 4.0 score of 8.7, indicating high severity.
-The product is no longer maintained by D-Link, and no official fix or patch has been released.
+This vulnerability exists in the D-Link DIR-605L router firmware version 2.13B01 within the formSetDDNS function of the POST request handler component.
+An attacker can remotely manipulate the curTime argument to cause a buffer overflow, potentially leading to arbitrary code execution or denial of service.
+The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity.
+The product affected is no longer maintained by D-Link, and no official remediation or patch has been provided.
+Public disclosure of the exploit exists, but no known active exploitation has been reported.

 Potential Impact